meshde/hit-cli/README.md

 }
 ```

-then this api call can be made like so:
+then this API call can be made like so:

 ```bash
 hit run list-users
 ```

-The `.hit/` directory is meant to be added to git and hence can be shared by developers in a team.
+**The `.hit/` directory is meant to be added to git and hence can be shared by developers in a team.**

 ### Route Params

-But api endpoint routes are never as simple as the example above.
+But API endpoint routes are never as simple as the example above.
 There can be any number of variables in the route.
 For example, an endpoint to retrieve a single user would include the id of the user to be retrieved in the route. `hit` would not be considered productivity-focussed if we had to go in and update the route in the config file every time we wanted to retrieve a different user.

 To handle such cases, the `hit` config has the ability to specify which parts of the route represent variables and the values for such variables can then passed as command-line options.
 Variables can be denoted by prefixing them with colon `:`.
 So if the url in the config has `:userId`, then `userId` would be a variable.